- Common Brassica Pests & Diseases | Johnny's Selected Seeds

 WINTER CROP: Successful broccoli crops can be grown where winters are mild (temperatures rarely below 32°F [0°C]).
 Transplants can be set out from September to February in these regions.

-DISEASES: Adhere strictly to a preventive program, including: (1) long crop rotations with noncruciferous crops; (2) clean starting mixes and outdoor seedbeds; and (3) strict sanitation practices.
-Black rot can be seedborne.
-We only stock seed lots that have been tested free of black rot in a sample of 30,000 seeds.
-Individual seed lots have been tested free of black leg in a sample of 1,000 seeds.
+DISEASES: Adhere strictly to a preventive program including: (1) long crop rotations with non-brassica crops, (2) clean starting mixes and outdoor seedbeds, and (3) strict sanitation practices.
+Johnny's Selected Seeds only sells seed lots of broccoli that have tested negative for black rot (Xanthomonas campestris pv. campestris) and black leg (Phoma lingam).

 NOTE: A disease-free test result means that in the sample tested, the pathogen targeted was not found.
 It does not guarantee a seed lot to be disease-free.
 However, no method of seed treatment can positively insure freedom from disease.
 We are glad to help with specific questions.

 INSECT PESTS: Repel flea beetles and root maggots on young seedlings by covering with floating row covers from day of planting.
-Treat flea beetles with pyrethrin or azadirachtin if heavy pressure is observed.
-For cabbage worms and loopers, use Bacillus thuringiensis (Bt.).
+Treat flea beetles with insecticides such as pyrethrin or azadirachtin if heavy pressure is observed.
+For cabbage worms and loopers, use Bacillus thuringiensis.
 Cutworm prevention: Cultivate soil 2–4 weeks before planting to work in cover crops and destroy weeds.

 HARVEST: Before flower buds open, cut center head.
 Hydrocool or ice as soon as possible.
 Harvest secondary side shoots regularly to encourage continued production.